acasaro/GCR-Discord-Tourney-Bot/README.md

 ## Deploy

-Deploys changes to Discord server.
-Working on way to make this reload automatically.
-Almost every change requires to stop and restart server locally.
+Deletes and re-deploys slash commands.
+Sometimes required but don't use for basic changes.
+Simply just stop and restart server locally to refresh bot on test Discord.

 ```sh
 npm start